pmatulis/oasis/index.md

 Exercises are done standing, in a chair, and sometimes on the floor.
 The movements taught are slow and sedate.

-As a student progresses, these exercises evolve from gentle to more demanding.
-However, wherever any given student may be, everyone does the same essential practice; the exercises only deepen as a student's capacity to receive them deepens.
-Long-term practitioners have reported subtle benefits (calmness, mental alertness, generosity).
+As a student progresses, these exercises evolve from basic to subtle.
+They deepen as a student's capacity to receive them deepens.
+However, everyone engages in the same essential practice.
+Long-term practitioners have reported indirect benefits such as calmness, mental alertness, and generosity.

-To the untrained eye, when executing the "form" on two feet, the practice takes on the appearance of normal tai chi.
+To the untrained eye, when executing the "form" on two feet, the practice takes on the appearance of typical tai chi.
 Indeed, the founding teacher (Mr. Moy) chose to use traditional Yang style tai chi as the receptacle for his internal art.